 The Touchet River is the largest of the tributaries to the Walla Walla River, with an average monthly discharge ranging from 70 cubic feet/second (cfs) in August to 360 cfs in April (GeoEngineers 2011).
-Runoff is primarily from precipitation and snowmelt, and most flooding results from rainon-snow events in the late winter and early spring.
+Runoff is primarily from precipitation and snowmelt, and most flooding results from rain-on-snow events in the late winter and early spring.
 The City of Dayton, located in the historic floodplain of the Touchet, is protected from flooding by a series of federally authorized levees constructed in the mid-1960s, and smaller, unregulated dikes are also found in the upper reaches of the subbasin above Dayton (GeoEngineers 2011).
 Surface water from numerous streams in Walla Walla watershed has been over-appropriated since the early 1900s; that is, distributed water rights exceed the amount of water actually in the streams (Ecology 2007).
-As a result, no new surface or groundwater rights have been issued in WRIA 32 since 1996, and the entire Touchet River is closed to surface water withdrawals between May 1 and November 30 (Chapter 173-532 WAC).
+As a result, no new surface or groundwater rights have been issued in WRIA 32 since 1996, and the entire Touchet River is closed to surface water withdrawals between June 1 and November 30 (Chapter 173-532 WAC).

 Groundwater in the subbasin moves through a deep basalt aquifer, which underlies the entire WRIA (EES 2010).
 The aquifer comprises approximately 2,500 square miles within the Columbia Plateau and contains approximately 4 million acre-feet of groundwater, 65 percent of which is accessible for use (Kuttel 2001).
 According to a 1997 report by the U.S. Army Corps of Engineers (USACE), water levels in the aquifer appear to be declining (Kuttel 2001).
+An assessment of hydrology and bedload transport was conducted by Geoengineers (2011).
+This assessment revealed that the mainstem Touchet River upstream from the highway bridge is incapable of mobilizing the bedload, which means the river is a depositional reach in town that has led to the aggradation of the river bed elevation, and decreased channel capacity.